sachin-duhan/postal-go/README.md

 A powerful and flexible Go client library for the Postal email server.
 This library provides a simple, middleware-based approach to interact with Postal's API, making it easy to send emails with advanced features and customizations.

+## About postal
+Postal is a complete and fully featured mail server for use by websites & web servers.
+Think Sendgrid, Mailgun or Postmark but open source and ready for you to run on your own servers.
+Checkout postal github [here](https://github.com/postalserver/postal).

 ## Features

 - 🚀 Simple and intuitive API